 1) Ricky Gervais isn’t as funny as he thinks he is.

 Despite insulting half of Hollywood last year, the HFPA invited Ricky Gervais to host their awards ceremony again.
 And as you can see from his opening monologue, that may not have been the best decision.
 Coming across as sullen and smug may have worked on The Office, but the assembled who’s who of celebrities would probably have preferred something a bit more light-hearted, and, erm, funny.
-Let’s hope Billy Crystal at this year’s Oscars will show Ricky how it should be done, in case some idiot invites him back to the Globes buy modafinil uk paypal 2013 next year.
+Let’s hope Billy Crystal at this year’s Oscars will show Ricky how it should be done, in case some idiot invites him back to the Globes next year.

 2) I want Michelle William’s hair stylist… not Tilda Swinton’s.

 3) Morgan Freeman and George Clooney are two of the coolest men on the planet.